lingyuqing11/RIDL-and-ZombieLoad/README.md

 Still a modification of the first variant, but using Domino's bytes, leaking a nibble at a time, to enhance precision of the leak.
 Most of the time error free with comparable performance of `Variant 1c`.

 ##### Run

+For this variant, KASLR and KPTI have to be disabled.
+This can be achieved by providing `nopti nokaslr` to the kernel command line.
+Then, run the attacker on one hyperthread as root: `sudo taskset -c 3 ./leak`

+### RIDL (MacOS & Linux)

+A naive implementation of the [RIDL](https://mdsattacks.com/) paper.
+Induce line fille buffer leaks by dereferencing a NULL pointer into a TSX transaction (not supported by all processors, see [check here](https://github.com/andikleen/tsx-tools)).

+This should work on any system that supports TSX, but (this implementation) has a really lower precision and performance.
+Still work in progress.

+##### Run